 Once summer rolls around, the weather gets hot and sticky and families from all over US and Canada take advantage of summer holidays and flock to the theme parks.
-Prepare to fight the crowds and pay premium prices, or follow our advice and avoid this season altogether.
+So, prepare to fight the crowds and pay premium prices, or follow our advice and avoid this season altogether.

 For most visitors, Orlando means a chance to entertain your inner child, or if you are traveling as a family, a chance to relish in the joys of your children’s first Disney World visit.
 Let’s be honest, the amusement parks in Orlando are touristy, but they are nothing short of amazing.

 However, that’s not all Orlando has to offer.
 There are a number of beautiful natural parklands to explore and a thriving arts scene to discover.